Deep-MI/fsqc/README.md

 - A Python version >= 3.4 is required to run this script.

-- Required packages include the nibabel and scikit-image package for the core functionality, plus the the matplotlib, pandas, and future packages for some optional modules.
+- Required packages include the nibabel and scikit-image package for the core functionality, plus the the matplotlib, pandas, transform3d, and future packages for some optional functions and modules.

 - For (optional) shape analysis, the shapeDNA scripts and the brainPrint scripts are required.
 See https://reuter.mit.edu for download options.